AaronDemond/AaronDemond.github.io/index.md

 # Aaron Demond

-Hello!
-I'm a programmer working on infastructure and tools for (what I beleive) will be the future of finance.
-Checkout my work at https://Github.com/AaronDemond.

 I have studied economics and computer science in Halifax, Nova Scotia, at both Dalhousie University and Saint Mary's University.
 I've been to hack-a-thons, value and attempt to contribute to open source software, and am always on the search for the next big thing.
 Im comfortable working with bash, configuring databases, and writing python.

 # I have ...